Foreign relations of Mexico: Organization of American States

 As a founding member of the Organization of American States (OAS), Mexico has actively participated in the intergovernmental organization.
 Since the creation of the OAS, Mexico always promoted to include more principals related to international cooperation and less military aspects, its position was based on the principles of non-intervention and the pacific resolution of disputes.
 In addition, Mexico favored the membership of Canada in 1989 and Belize and Guatemala in 1991.

 In 1964, under U.S. pressure, the OAS required all member countries to break off diplomatic ties with Cuba.
 Mexico refused, condemned the Bay of Pigs invasion, and did not support the expulsion of Cuba from the OAS.
 Years later, Mexico strongly opposed to the creation of a military alliance within the OAS framework, and condemned the U.S. invasion of Panama in 1989.

 Under the Fox administration, the candidacy of then-Secretary of Foreign Affairs Luis Ernesto Derbez for the Secretary General of the OAS was highly promoted.
 It eventually failed but brought a diplomatic crisis with Chile and harsh critics from the Mexican public opinion when Derbez had announced that he would no longer compete against José Miguel Insulza but the Mexican delegation abstained despite being previously agreed that it would vote for the Chilean candidate.

 Mega-Diverse Countries

-The megadiverse countries are a group of countries that harbor the majority of the Earth's species and are therefore considered extremely biodiverse and therefore are of utmost priority on the global environmental agenda.
+The megadiverse countries are a group of countries that harbor the majority of the Earth's species and are considered extremely biodiverse and therefore are of utmost priority on the global environmental agenda.
 Conservation International identified 17 megadiverse countries in 1998, most are located in or have territories in the tropics.

 In 2002, Mexico formed a separate organization named Like-Minded Megadiverse Countries, consisting of countries rich in biological diversity and associated traditional knowledge.
 This organization includes a different set of involved megadiverse countries than those identified by Conservation International.